MicahWallace/micahwallace.github.io/_tabs/resume.md

 The Camp Apprentice Ministry Program is a 12-month college-level apprenticeship that combines leadership training, Biblical studies, work on a horse ranch, and experience at a summer camp for children.
 The program provides both theoretical training and hands-on opportunities to demonstrate and build upon the lessons learned.

-A small number of first-year graduates, including myself, were selected to continue on for a second year of training, during which we had the chance to further enhance our skills in leadership, mentoring, and summer camp ministry.
+A small number of first-year graduates, including myself, were selected to continue for a second year of training, during which we had the chance to further enhance our skills in leadership, mentoring, and summer camp ministry.

 ---